 What Is the CAP Theorem?

-QuestDB is a high performance time-series database with SQL analytics that can power through data ingestion and analysis.
+QuestDB is the world's fastest growing time-series database.
+It offers premium ingestion throughput, enhanced SQL analytics that can power through analysis, and cost-saving hardware efficiency.
 It's open source and integrates with many tools and languages.
-Give us a try!

 The CAP theorem, also known as Brewer’s theorem, is a principle in computer science that a distributed data store can provide a maximum of two of the following three properties: